Flo-Baker/swimming-doggo/README.md

 * dog and seals collide 3 times = GAME OVER, screen changes

 ## Backlog
-* score of catched sticks
+* score of catched sticks when collided with the dog
 * water current acting like opposite gravity to move the dog sometimes

 ## Data structure